-- (1) Metals are stated as dissolved unless otherwise specified. - (2) Hardness values to be used in equations are in mg/l as calcium carbonate and shall be no greater than 400 mg/L. The hardness values used in calculating the appropriate metal standard should be based on the lower 95 per cent confidence limit of the mean hardness value at the periodic low flow criteria as determined from a regression analysis of site-specific data.
+(1) Metals are stated as dissolved unless otherwise specified.

+- (2) Hardness values to be used in equations are in mg/l as calcium carbonate and shall be no greater than 400 mg/L. The hardness values used in calculating the appropriate metal standard should be based on the lower 95 per cent confidence limit of the mean hardness value at the periodic low flow criteria as determined from a regression analysis of site-specific data.
 Where insufficient site-specific data exists to define the mean hardness value at the periodic low flow criteria, representative regional data shall be used to perform the regression analysis.
 Where a regression analysis is not appropriate, a site-specific method should be used.
-In calculating a hardness value, regression analyses should not be extrapolated past the point that data exist. - (3) Both acute and chronic numbers adopted as stream standards are levels not to be exceeded more than once every three years on the average.

-- (4) For acute conditions the default assumption is that salmonids could be present in cold water segments and should be protected, and that salmonids do not need to be protected in warm water segments.
+In calculating a hardness value, regression analyses should not be extrapolated past the point that data exist. - (3) Both acute and chronic numbers adopted as stream standards are levels not to be exceeded more than once every three years on the average. - (4) For acute conditions the default assumption is that salmonids could be present in cold water segments and should be protected, and that salmonids do not need to be protected in warm water segments.
 For chronic conditions, the default assumptions are that early life stages could be present all year in cold water segments and should be protected.
 In warm water segments the default assumption is that early life stages are present and should be protected only from April 1 through August 31.
-These assumptions can be modified by the Commission on a site-specific basis where appropriate evidence is submitted. - (5) The acute(warm) cadmium equation applies to segments classified as Aquatic Life Warm Class 1 or 2.
-The acute(cold) cadmium equation applies to segments classified as Aquatic Life Cold Class 1 or 2. - (6) Unless the stability of the chromium valence state in receiving waters can be clearly demonstrated, the standard for chromium should be in terms of chromium VI.
-In no case can the sum of the instream levels of Hexavalent and Trivalent Chromium exceed the water supply standard of 50 μg/l total chromium in those waters classified for domestic water use. - (7) Selenium is a bioaccumulative metal and subject to a range of toxicity values depending upon numerous site-specific variables. - (8) Mountain whitefish-based summer temperature criteria [16.9 (ch), 21.2 (ac)] apply when and where spawning and sensitive early life stages of this species are known to occur.
+These assumptions can be modified by the Commission on a site-specific basis where appropriate evidence is submitted. - (5) Unless the stability of the chromium valence state in receiving waters can be clearly demonstrated, the standard for chromium should be in terms of chromium VI.
+In no case can the sum of the instream levels of Hexavalent and Trivalent Chromium exceed the water supply standard of 50 μg/l total chromium in those waters classified for domestic water use. - (6) Selenium is a bioaccumulative metal and subject to a range of toxicity values depending upon numerous site-specific variables. - (7) Mountain whitefish-based summer temperature criteria [16.9 (ch), 21.2 (ac)] apply when and where spawning and sensitive early life stages of this species are known to occur.